-Managing expectations and setting personal boundaries are key.
-If Cousin Amanda is known to go on and on about her latest diet plan, and Uncle Henry starts arguments over politics, then it will be no surprise when they do exactly that.
+Managing expectations and setting personal boundaries is key to enjoying the holidays while in eating disorder recovery.
+If Cousin Amanda is known to go on and on about her latest diet plan and Uncle Henry starts arguments over politics, then it will be no surprise when they do exactly that.
 The holiday season does not need to be perfect to be worthwhile.
-With some planning, returning home for the holidays need not derail the healing process.
+With some planning, returning home for the holidays does not need to derail the healing process.

-Changing our behavior can invite new interactions with others.
-However, we cannot control other people’s actions.
-These six tips help keep recovery on track, even when the environment may be emotionally charged.
+These six tips will help keep your recovery on track, even when the environment may be emotionally charged.

-As much as possible, keep to a regular schedule for sleeping and meals.
+As much as possible, keep to a regular schedule for sleeping and meals during the holidays with family.
 For example, don’t skip a meal to “save up” for a bigger one.
-Skipping meals increases chances for feeling out of control around food, or bingeing – and then a spiral of shame.
-If there is a plan or recommendations from a treatment team, follow it.
+Skipping meals increases chances for feeling out of control around food, or binging – and then a spiral of shame.
+If there is a plan or recommendation from a treatment team, follow it.